🏈 Bears NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 With Caleb Williams entering Year 2 and head coach Ben Johnson building one of the most promising young offenses in the league, the Chicago Bears hold the No. 25 pick and can afford to invest heavily on the defensive side of the ball after losing key pieces in the secondary and along the line this offseason.

-As part of our NFL draft predictions for every team, we break down the Bears' full draft picks, biggest team needs, ideal prospect fits, mock draft projections, and our prediction for which player Chicago will draft in the first round, which begins Thursday at 8 p.m.
+As part of our NFL draft predictions for every team, we break down the Bears' full draft picks, biggest team needs, ideal prospect fits, mock draft projections, and our prediction for which player Chicago will draft in the first round, which begins tonight at 8 p.m.
 ET live on ABC, ESPN, and NFL Network.

 📊 Bears draft picks 2026